gabrielefuoco/obs-repo/APPPUNTI/NEW/Computer Vision/CV_ES/trasformata_di_hough.md

 cv2.Canny?
 ```

-.   @brief Finds edges in an image using the Canny algorithm @cite Canny86 .
+.
+Finds edges in an image using the Canny algorithm  .
 .
 .
 The function finds edges in the input image and marks them in the output map edges using the
 .
 Canny algorithm.
 The smallest value between threshold1 and threshold2 is used for edge linking.
 The